Market Recap: July 2, 2026, The Day in Numbers

 The exact SQL behind every number

-SELECT toDate(toTimeZone(window_start, 'America/New_York')) AS d,
+toDate(toTimeZone(window_start, 'America/New_York')) AS d,

-(argMax(toFloat64(close), window_start) / argMin(toFloat64(open), window_start) - 1) * 100 AS oc_pct
+(argMax(toFloat64(close), window_start) / argMin(toFloat64(open), window_start) - 1) * 100 AS oc_pct,

 FROM global_markets.delayed_stocks_minute_aggs